SAP-docs/abap-platform-trial-image/README.md

 ```bash
 -agree-to-sap-license
 ```
-The script asks for the aggreement if it's missing but you probably run into a problem when you stop and start the container again.
+The script asks for the agreement if it's missing but you probably run into a problem when you stop and start the container again.

 # Primary contacts
 - [Julie Plummer](mailto:julie.plummer@sap.com)